mongodb/docs-cluster-to-cluster-sync/source/includes/fact-verifier-buildIndexes.rst

-The verifier isn't compatible with TTL collections.
-If you start sync with ``buildIndexes`` set to ``never`` and the source cluster contains a TTL collection, the ``/start`` endpoint returns an error.
+The embedded verifier isn't compatible with TTL collections.
+If you start sync with verification enabled and ``buildIndexes`` set to ``never``, the ``/start`` endpoint returns an error if ``mongosync`` finds a TTL collection on the source cluster.

 To sync TTL collections without building indexes on the destination cluster, you must start sync with the verifier disabled.